Is 6 Hours Of Sleep Enough? Science Has A Very Clear Answer

 What’s more, you’re probably not likely to realize the cognitive differences.
 Participants in the Dinges study self-reported having adjusted to the new levels of sleep, even as they were bombing their cognitive exams.
 They felt tired, sure, but they thought the sleepiness wasn’t affecting their cognitive ability.

-The longer you limit yourself to four hours, the worse the outcome.
-The previously mentioned 10,000 participant sleep study, for example, found that people who regularly got just four hours of sleep per night had aged their brains by about eight to nine years more than their counterparts who were getting eight hours of sleep.
+The longer you limit yourself to four hours of zzz’s, the worse the outcome.
+The previously mentioned 10,000-participant sleep study, for example, found that those who regularly got just four hours of sleep per night had aged their brains by about eight to nine years more than their counterparts who were getting eight hours of sleep.

 There are also consequences to the body.
 “The damage from sleep loss is probably not irreversible, so you're not suddenly immunosuppressed and immunocompromised because your immune system's been taxed out,” says Polos.
 “But you may get a cold more frequently.”